by Dr. David Minkoff October 24, 2018 4 min read

 Recovery is one of the most under-utilized tools for enhancing performance, mobility, and overall health.
 Trigger point therapy can be used both as a pre-workout tool or more intensively on those equally-important rest and recovery days.
 Movement prep gets the mind-body connection in place before adding more load and complexity.
 Additionally, it will increase blood flow and activate muscles for a once again, more efficient workout.

 So much of our day is spent in the same positions continuously (seated, standing, or maybe walking, if we’re lucky) that there are chronic tension patterns that inevitably develop as a result of time.
 We can literally take the power back into our own hands to re-pattern our fascia and musculature with simple tools like SMR (self myofascial release.)
 Tools like trigger point foam rollers and balls will easily fit into your gym bag and make your workout that much better with not much extra time allotted.
-We like this kit from Trigger Point Therapy that comes with all of the foundational tools as well as easy-to-follow instructions.

 For the final piece of the equation, Halo Sport is the first headset that stimulates the part of your brain responsible for muscle movement.
 The premise of this technology is the acceleration of training gains in power, endurance, and even skill.
 By improving the brain’s neuroplasticity via stimulation of the motor cortex, the body’s natural fine-tuning process occurs more rapidly, resulting, in the words of Halo, in better results from each and every repetition.
 If you want to geek out more on the science of how this actually happens, head over here to the Halo site where there’s a plethora of info on what this is all about.